Honkl/general-ai/README.md

     - Mario: https://github.com/Honkl/MarioAI/tree/master/MarioAI4J-Playground/src/mario

 # Notes
 Most of the evolutionary experiments were done on Linux.
-All TensorFlow (reinforcement learning) experiments were done on Windows with single GPU.
+All TensorFlow (reinforcement learning) experiments were done on Windows with GTX 1070.
 Also, all TORCS experiments were done on Windows.

 # Requirements
 * Python 3.5